Desolate Oath

 The hellsboar has turned and is charging once again.

 I am suddenly chilled and breathless, utterly drained of my essence, like I'm in the presence of death itself.
-The world is quiet, though the boar is bearing down on me.
-I am less than nothing.

 I trip and catch myself on the edge of the helm.
 A psionic instruction from the Mind Flayer hits me.

-I quickly connect them and pluck the threaded nerves.
-Reality blinks and everything goes dark.
 There is nothing, until the roar of rushing skies fades back into our senses.
 Hells' heat, red dragons, burning lakes, all of it gone.
-The cool air of Faerun kisses my skin, but the damage is done, and the nautiloid is going down.
-I grab hold of the helm and try to steer the ship into an even landing.
+The cool air of Faerûn kisses my skin, but the damage to the ship is done.
+The nautiloid is going down.
+I grab the wheel and try to steer the ship into an even landing.

-Turbulence throws me to the ground and my body slides across the floor.
-I reach to catch myself on the hull's edge but my fingers barely graze it.
-A final taunt of salvation before I slip into a free fall.
+Turbulence throws me to the ground, and I slide across the floor.
+I brace myself and reach to catch myself on the hull's edge.

-I can't help but feel like death should be a grand climax to life.
+Death should be a grand climax to life.

-But who am I?
+So, who am I?

 Just another broken body, buried by the silt of time.